carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 While Phabricator is a useful tool for some, the relevant -commits mailing list is the system of record for all LLVM code review.
-The mailing list should be CC'd on all reviews, and Phabricator users should be prepared to respond to free-form comments in mail sent to the commits list.
+The mailing list should be added as a subscriber on all reviews, and Phabricator users should be prepared to respond to free-form comments in mail sent to the commits list.

 Sign up
 -------